Katie is currently an English teacher teaching abroad in South Korea.

 I never thought I would have to get braces 12 to 13 years after I had them the first time.
 I remember getting the rubber spacers in the 5th grade on Halloween.
 I remember because I was pissed I wasn't supposed to eat Sugar Babies—they were chewy and would most likely pull out the spacers.
-I only had braces for a year, but I thought that was enough for me.
+I only had braces for a year, but I thought that was enough!

 My orthodontist put the permanent retainer behind my top and bottom teeth and called it a day.
 About a month later, part of the bottom retainer broke loose, and instead of cementing it, he just cut it off.
 Over time, it caused two of my teeth to move.